awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_4_Cost_and_Usage_Analysis/Lab_Guide.md

 27 - A new table called **workshop_c_u_r** will have been created, we will now load the partitions.
 Click on the **3 dot menu** and select **Load partitions**:
 ![Images/AWSBillingAnalysis_14.png](Images/AWSBillingAnalysis_14.png)

-22 - You will see it execute the command **MSCK REPAIR TABLE**, and in the results it will add partitions to the metastore for each month that has a billing file:
+22 - You will see it execute the command **MSCK REPAIR TABLE**, and in the results it **may** add partitions to the metastore for each month that has a billing file:
 ![Images/AWSBillingAnalysis_15.png](Images/AWSBillingAnalysis_15.png)
-NOTE: If it did not add partitions, then there is an error and there will be no data.
+NOTE: It may or may not add partitions and show teh messages as per the image above.

 Check
 - The folder names **year** and **month** are in S3 and the case matches
 - There are parquet files in each of the month folders